BARGOUG/API_Testing/README.md

 - Evaluate APIs for compliance with the **OWASP API Security Top 10 (2023)**.
 - Identify and document vulnerabilities using manual and automated techniques.
-- Provide reproducible test cases and examples for each vulnerability class.
-- Offer remediation guidance based on industry best practices.

 ---